ssbc/ssb-subset-replication-spec/README.md

-It is recommended to use this module in conjunction with [ssb-secure-partial-feed] to automatically write statements about where messages are in a feed.
+It is recommended to use this module in conjunction with [ssb-secure-partial-feed] to automatically write statements about where particular messages are in a feed.

 This module consists of two methods: